eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 profileModel.delegates[profileViewController] // returns 1
 profileModel.delegates[segmentViewController] // returns nil
 ```
 It seems like `delegate` is a collection property, however it is not - it's a reference type for `MulticastDelegate` class.
-All it does is it hides the implementation and handles situations such as `index ourside of the range` and the other runtime issues yet still providing the expected functionality.
+All it does is it hides the implementation and handles situations such as `index outside of the range` and the other runtime issues yet still providing the expected functionality.

+Also, the users of our `MulticastDelegate` class will never have to deal with `Weak` class - that is why in source code the `Weak` class is placed as nasted private class of `MulticastDelegate` class.

 ### Custom Operators

-In the pattern usage code snippet in the previous subsection, we have seed that we need to use the following constructions:
+In the pattern usage code snippet in the previous section, we have seen that we need to use the following constructions:

 ```swift
 profileModel.delegates.remove(delegate: profileViewController)
 ```

-That looks pretty ok, but we can further improve it by introducing custom operators:
+That looks pretty normal in Swift, but we can further improve it by introducing custom operators:

 ```swift
 extension MulticastDelegate {